JSDale/AdvancedDbAssessment/Documentation/DaleJacob_COM519_Report_15Jan2021.md

 I plan to read into this more before release as I am not sure what the differences are.
 By using one method over another could cause unexpected bugs.

 I implemented a basic profanity filter when creating a user account, which does catch some words.
 The filter can easily miss words if they have a number or a character implemented into it.
 The check only ensures the word by itself isn't input, if they were to input multiple words the filter wouldn't be able to catch that.
 So this would need to be improved in a future sprint.

+During development I would have liked to debug the backend JS with breakpoints as it would have helped slowing down the execution and knowing if variables were being populated with data, however I got around this by writing the variables to the console and when exceptions were thrown their messages were descriptive enough for me to lookup what I need to change to get it working.

 ### Conclusion